jvargh7/jvargh7.github.io/_projects/surveillance.md

 4. Population achievement of personalized targets for glycemic and blood pressure control in India
 5. Care continuum among youth-onset diabetes in India
 6. Data visualization tools for continuum of care in India and USA
+7. Data fusion of real-world data, surveys and kiosk data for spatial statistics

 ### Pre-requisites